techwithgbenga/news-aggregator-sentiment/README.md

 ## Summary

 This comprehensive project provides a powerful tool for aggregating news headlines, analyzing their sentiment, logging data, creating visual reports, and sending alerts when negative news sentiment is detected.
-It is built with extensibility in mind—making it perfect as an open-source contribution on GitHub for anyone interested in news analytics and data-driven insights.
+It is built with extensibility in mind making it perfect as an open-source contribution on GitHub for anyone interested in news analytics and data-driven insights.

 Would you like to add any additional functionalities to this project (such as support for RSS feeds, more sophisticated natural language processing, or a web dashboard)?